guobin211/rx-java/README.md

 > need jdk 1.8 +
 > this project for java
-> also for other OOP language
+> also for other language

 ### design folder is source map